Skardu: Early history

 The Manthal Buddha Rock dates from the era when the region's population was Buddhist.

-At an average elevation of 4,114 metres (13,497 ft), the nearby Deosai Plains form the world's second highest alpine plain.

-The Skardu region was part of the cultural sphere of Buddhist Tibet as early as the founding of the Tibetan Empire under Songtsen Gampo in the mid 7th-century CE.
-Tibetan tantric scriptures were found all over Baltistan until about the 9th century.
-Given the region's close proximity, Skardu remained in contact with tribes near Kashgar, in what is now China's westernmost province of Xinjiang.
+The Skardu Valley has been a part of the cultural sphere of Buddhist Tibet since as early as the founding of the Tibetan Empire under Songtsen Gampo in the mid– 7th century CE evidence of past prevalence of tantric Buddhism, in the form of Tibetan inscriptions is found across Baltistan.
+Given the region's close proximity, Skardu has remained in contact with tribes near Kashgar, in what is now the westernmost Xinjiang province of China.

+Medieval history

-Following the dissolution of Tibetan suzerainty over Baltistan around the 9th–10th century CE, Baltistan came under the control of the local Maqpon Dynasty, a dynasty of Turkic extraction, which according to local tradition, is said to have been founded after a migrant from Kashmir named Ibrahim Shah married a local princess.
+Following the dissolution of Tibetan suzerainty over Baltistan around the 9th–10th century CE, the region came under the control of the Maqpon dynasty; the Maqpon dynasty based in Skardu ruled over Baltistan for around 700 years.

-Maqpon period

-The Maqpon kingdom was located in Baltistan.
-The Maqpon dynasty, a Balti royal house of Kashmiri origin based in Skardu, ruled over the region for around 700 years.
-The kings of the Maqpon dynasty extended the frontiers of Baltistan to as far as Gilgit Agency, Chitral, and Ladakh.

 Around the year 1500, Maqpon Bokha was crowned ruler and founded the city of Skardu as his capital.
 Skardu Fort was established around this time.
-During his reign, Makpon Bokha imported craftsmen to Skardu from Kashmir and Chilas to help develop the area's economy.
-While nearby Gilgit fell out of the orbit of Tibetan influence, Skardu's Baltistan region remained connected due to its close proximity to Ladakh, the region against which Skardu and neighbouring Khaplu routinely fought.
-Sikhs traditionally believe that Guru Nanak, the founder of Sikhism, visited Skardu during his second udasi journey between 1510 and 1515.
-Gurudwara Chota Nana Kiana, locally known as Asthan Nanak Peer, is believed to be the place where the Guru stayed in Skardu.
+During his reign, Maqpon Bokha imported craftsmen to Skardu from Kashmir and Chilas to help develop the local economy.
+While nearby Gilgit fell out of the orbit of Tibetan influence, Baltistan remained connected due to its close proximity to Ladakh, the region against which Skardu and neighbouring Khaplu routinely fought.